Ralfs Freibergs

-Ralfs Freibergs (born 17 May 1991) is a Latvian professional ice hockey defenceman for HC Vítkovice of the Czech Extraliga (ELH).
+Ralfs Freibergs (born 17 May 1991) is a former Latvian professional ice hockey player who is a defenceman for HC Vítkovice of the Czech Extraliga (ELH).

 Playing career

 After first playing professionally in his native Latvia, Freibergs moved to North America as a junior and played college ice hockey for Bowling Green State University.

 On 8 August 2014, Freibergs signed his first North American professional contract in agreeing to a one-year American Hockey League deal with the St. John's IceCaps.
 Freibergs appeared in 5 games with the IceCaps.
 However, he was reassigned to ECHL affiliate, the Ontario Reign for the majority of the campaign.

 Leading into the 2015–16 season, Freibergs accepted an invitation to the Grand Rapids Griffins training camp on 28 September 2015.
 He was reassigned and signed an ECHL contract with affiliate Toledo Walleye on 6 October 2015.

 On 15 July 2016, Freibergs returned to his native Latvia as a free agent from North America, signing a contract with Dinamo Riga of the Kontinental Hockey League (KHL).